Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 A new artifact type is a release family, not only a schema file.

 Adding a new artifact type is mostly a discipline exercise.
-The work succeeds when the schema, examples, and publication surface all describe the same thing in the same version family.
+The work succeeds when the synchronized definition set, the sanitized example Data Instance, the definition file, the example evidence, and the publication surface all describe the same thing.

-1. Start from the governing Domain Specification for the domain the artifact belongs to.
+Start from the governing Document Role for the domain the artifact belongs to.

-3. Define the new artifact family with a data schema that is explicit about the fields an assistant or author must fill in.
+Build or refresh the Data Artifact Definition so the model contract is explicit about the fields an assistant or author must fill in.

 What Good Looks Like

-• The schema tells a generator what belongs in each property, not just what type the property is.
+The definitions tell a generator what belongs in each property, section, question output, or process field, not just what type it is.

 Avoid

-• Creating a schema first and inventing the process later.
+Creating only one schema and inventing the Process or Template output later.